Obsessive-Coder/Daves-Fave-Flick-Picks/README.md

 # Daves-Fave-Flick-Picks
-A list of my cousin's favorite movies with basic web functionality.
+A list of my cousin's favorite movies with basic functionality.